ebasatemesgen/Animation-in-Games-Homework-1-PinBall_Game/README.md

 1. Ensure you have the Processing environment set up on your machine.
 2. Clone/download the repository.
 3. Make sure you place all the sound files in the "sounds" folder.
-4. Open the main `.pde` file using Processing and run the sketch.
+4. Open the painball `.pde` file using Processing and run the sketch.

 ## Customization